tomas789/kitti2bag/README.md

 ## How to install it?

 It is very easy!
-On the machine with ROS installed, just run install pykitti from source
+On the machine with ROS installed,

+install pykitti from **source** instead of from pip
 ```bash
 git clone https://github.com/utiasSTARS/pykitti.git # test on commit d3e1bb81676e831886726cc5ed79ce1f049aef2c
 cd pykitti